 Additionally, this report benefited from peer reviews by: Southeastern Association of Fish and Wildlife Agencies' Forest Resources Technical Committee, Southeastern Partners in Flight, Southern Group of State Foresters, Black Bear Conservation Committee, Ducks Unlimited Southern Regional Office, The Nature Conservancy - Arkansas, Mississippi Bat Working Group, Arkansas Forestry Commission, Tennessee Division of Forestry, and the Missouri Department of Conservation.

-We also express appreciation to the Louisiana Department of Wildlife and Fisheries' Public Information Section for assistance with layout and design, as well as USDA Forest Service's Forest Stewardship Program for funding the publication of this report.
+We also express appreciation to Louisiana Department of Wildlife and Fisheries for their assistance with layout and design, as well as, the USDA Forest Service's Forest Stewardship Program for funding the publication of this report.

 TABLE OF CONTENTS